HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

         }
     ]
 }
+# ModuleNoteFoundError solution 2
+Create an __init__.py file in the same folder as the module you can't find.
+Then type in   from .augsynth import *
+The dot (.) before augsynth signifies a relative import.
+This means Python will look for the augsynth module in the same directory as the __init__.py file.

 if __name__ == "__main__"
 When you import a function, it will run the function at the same time.
 The above function prevents this.